ensdomains/ens/docs/userguide.rst

     ethRegistrar.entries(web3.sha3('name'))[0];

+This will return a value with a total of 6 numbers between 0 and 5.
+The full solidity data structure for this can be viewed `here <https://github.com/ethereum/ens/blob/master/contracts/HashRegistrarSimplified.sol#L110>`_ in the Registrar contract.
+The numbers represent different 'states' a name is currently in.

+- 0 - Name is available and the auction hasn't started
+- 1 - Name is available and the auction has been started
+- 2 - Name is taken and currently owned by someone
+- 3 - Name is forbidden
+- 4 - Name is currently in the 'reveal' stage of the auction
+- 5 - Name is not yet available due to the 'soft launch' of names.

-If the returned value is `0`, the name is available, and not currently up for auction.
-If the returned value is `1`, the name is currently up for auction.
-If the returned value is `5`, that means that the 'soft launch' is in effect, and your name isn't yet available; you can check when it will be available for auction with:
+If the returned value is `5`, and is in the 'soft launch' is in effect; you can check when it will be available for auction with:

 ::

     new Date(ethRegistrar.getAllowedTime(web3.sha3('name')) * 1000);

-Any other value from `entries` indicates the name is not available.

 To start an auction for a name that's not already up for auction, call `startAuction`: